dinoherlambang/dh_city_contact_crm/README.md

 # Odoo Custom City Module

+The city field in the res.partner and crm.lead models will now be a dropdown selection.

 This module adds a custom city model to Odoo and links it to the `res.partner` and `crm.lead` models.
 It also includes a state model that is linked to the cities.
+This will load the city data from the CSV file when the module is installed.
+The city field in the res.partner and crm.lead models will now be a dropdown selection field populated with the cities from the CSV file

 ## Features